 Johns Hopkins University has launched a new tracker that analyzes school reopening plans across the country.
 The tool examines whether or not each state reopening plan addresses a dozen different issues.
 You can also download state plans directly from the tracker.
 How timely, eh?

-2020 Determination Letters on State Implementation of
+2020 Determination Letters on State Implementation of IDEA

 How well are the states and territories implementing IDEA?
 The 2020 determination letters will tell you.
 (Can you guess who received the “needs intervention” determination for the ninth year in a row?!)

 Center for Parent Information and Resources